Update: application deadline extended to Oct 20th

-The Tropical Conservation Institute (TCI) at Florida International University is seeking 6 outstanding undergraduate and graduate students to participate in TCI’s International Research Experience for Students Program (IRES).
+The Tropical Conservation Institute (TCI) at Florida International University is seeking 4 outstanding undergraduate students and 2 graduate students to participate in TCI’s International Research Experience for Students Program (IRES).
 This is a research training program in wildlife conservation in the Caribbean archipelago of St. Vincent and the Grenadines (SVG).
 Our project will focus on endangered parrots and cetaceans (whales and dolphins).
-This opportunity is only open to students currently enrolled in a US university, and scheduled to graduate in Fall 2020 or later, and to students enrolled in a Malagasy university.
-Malagasy students should apply through the University of Antananarivo.
+This opportunity is only open to students currently enrolled in a US university, and scheduled to graduate in Fall 2023 or later.

-Students should have a strong interest in animal conservation, have basic knowledge of ecological research principles and procedures, be comfortable with spending 6 weeks in SVG working in forest and marine environments, and be willing to participate in physically demanding field-work.
+Students should have a strong interest in wildlife conservation, have basic knowledge of ecological research principles, be comfortable with spending 6 weeks in SVG working in forest and marine environments, and be willing to participate in physically demanding field-work.
 Students must be self-motivated and willing to assist in all program-related activities.

 How to Apply

-- A YouTube link to a video cover-letter (1min limit) specifying the reasons you are interested in this program, any relevant experience, how participating in the program will help advance your career, and your career goals (send link in email text).
+- A YouTube link to a video cover (1min limit) specifying the reasons you are interested in this program, any relevant experience, how participating in the program will help advance your career, and your career goals (send link in email text).

 - Two letters of recommendation from previous supervisors, professors or work associates (should be sent by the person writing the letter)